January 30, 2018

 In a new drawing show at RIBA, London-based artist Pablo Bronstein reimagines and reorients the ubiquitous Georgian-style building.

 Pablo Bronstein’s exhibition at London’s Royal Institute of British Architects (RIBA), Conservatism, or the Long Reign of Pseudo-Georgian Architecture, is cunningly titled.
-It is a study of Britain’s 300-year attachment to the Georgian style of architecture, which means it is also study of British conservatism.
+It is a study of Britain’s 300-year attachment to the Georgian style of architecture, which means it is also a study of British conservatism.
 Yet there is also a hint of something entirely contemporary.

 “Pseudo-Georgian” is the London-based artist’s term for the mostly developer-led architecture made ubiquitous over the last 40 years, the kind that sports the superficial motifs of the 18th Century style—sash windows, pilasters, rusticated stucco—in an effort to evoke the grandeur of the past, but often on the cheap.